watermelontools/watermelon/README.md

 We do all of this as a security measure.
 We don't want data exposed and we consider our backend safe.

 ### New integrations

+To integrate a new service, several steps are to be taken, but it's pretty much copying code.